coderrect-inc/coderrect-github-action/README.md

 - Coderrect supports C/C++/Fortran code and common parallel programming interfaces including OpenMP, pthread, and C++ std::thread.
 - Coderrect Github Action supports generating formatted HTML reports and hosting them on Coderrect cloud for users to review.

-Documentation and examples are available at: [https://coderrect.com/docs/github-actions/](https://coderrect.com/docs/github-actions/)
+Documentation and examples are available at: [Coderrect Action Documentation](https://coderrect.com/docs/github-actions/)

 More information about Coderrect Scanner is available at: [Coderrect.com](https://coderrect.com)